Meeco/cryppo/README.md

 #### Persisting Encrypted Data
 The encryption process will return an `EncryptedData` object that contains all the encryption artefacts necessary to decrypt the encrypted data.
-The data in this object can be serialised using the the `EncryptedData#serialise` method.
+The data in this object can be serialized using the the `EncryptedData#serialize` method.
-The serialised payload can be stored directly in a database.
+The serialized payload can be stored directly in a database.
-The serialised payload can later be loaded by using `Cryppo.load(serialised_payload)`.
+The serialized payload can later be loaded by using `Cryppo.load(serialized_payload)`.

 The older method of persistence required the following values be store:
 * `encrypted_data.encryption_strategy.strategy_name`